13 Assassins (2010 film): Plot

-The assassins are killed one by one, but not before they kill nearly all of the Akashi forces.
-Eventually, Naritsugu and Hanbei, along with two retainers, are the last remaining of the Naritsugu's party, and are confronted by Shinzaemon and Shinrokurō.
-After Shinzaemon kills Hanbei, Naritsugu kicks his loyal retainer's head away, insulting the samurai who has given his life for him.
-Contemptuously, he announces that the people and the samurai have only one purpose: to serve their lords.
-Shinzaemon counters by telling Naritsugu that lords cannot live without the support of the people and that, if a lord abuses his power, the people will always rise up against him.
+While most of the Akashi forces are defeated, at least 10 of the assassins perish, with several fighting until they collapsed dead from their injuries.
+Eventually, Shinzaemon and Shinrokurō confront Naritsugu, Hanbei and two remaining retainers.
+Shinzaemon argues that Naritsugu will ruin the realm, but Hanbei insists on loyalty to his master.
+Shinzaemon duels Hanbei and decapitates him after kicking mud into Hanbei's eyes, while Shinrokurō slays the last two Akashi retainers.
+Naritsugu kicks Hanbei's severed head away and announces that the people and the samurai have only one purpose: to serve their lords.
+Shinzaemon counters that the lords cannot live without the support of the people and that, if a lord abuses his power, the people will rise up against him.
 Naritsugu and Shinzaemon mortally wound each other.
-Crying, crawling in the mud, and experiencing fear and pain for the first time, the lord thanks Shinzaemon for showing him excitement.
-Shinzaemon then decapitates him.
+Crying, crawling in the mud, and experiencing rare fear and pain, Naritsugu thanks Shinzaemon for causing the most exciting day of Naritsugu's life.
+Naritsugu is decapitated by Shinzaemon, who succumbs to his wounds.